Two RNAAS: November 2025

 Year 2024: December 2024

-This year is ending and I was thinking did I do something good this year?
-Then I realized I did something.
+This year is ending, and I was thinking, did I do something good this year?
+Then I realized I had done something.
 Some papers were published.
 Some grant applications were written and submitted.
-Some proposals were rejected and for some results are awaited.
-So overall the year feels like a mixed bag. however, I am full of gratitude for all that I managed this year.
+Some proposals were rejected, and some results are awaited.
+So overall, the year feels like a mixed bag.
+However, I am full of gratitude for all that I managed this year.

-Highlight was my single-author paper in GRIS IFU data analyzing two very different solar pores published in A&A. There I used t-SNE to reveal the onion-peel structure of the magnetic field around both pores.
+The highlight was my single-author paper in GRIS IFU data analyzing two very different solar pores, published in A&A. There, I used t-SNE to reveal the onion-peel structure of the magnetic field around both pores.

 Got to contribute to some interesting papers such as Alex Pietrow Flare’s paper, Ioannis Kontogiannis’s COCOMAG, and Ekaterina Dineva’s Solar Eclipse Sun as a Star Spectra paper.